macimax/WIKI_STEPMANIA/MessageCommands.md

-Below is a list of universal commands you can use inside Actors.
+Below is a list of commands you can use inside Actors.
 They're also usable in ActorFrames, although not every function that works on an Actor will work on an ActorFrame.

-There are probably more than this, and many many more that are screen specific.
+Note: This list is incomplete.

+# Universal Commands

 ### InitCommand